OCA/stock-logistics-workflow/stock_picking_partial_invoicing/README.rst

 If the system identifies that the stock move has been fully invoiced, it will change the corresponding status.

-If the user deletes the invoice or an invoice line, or reduces the quantity to be invoiced, the corresponding stock move changes to the status 'To be invoiced'.
+If the user deletes the invoice or an invoice line, the corresponding stock move changes to the status 'To be invoiced'.

-The user is not allowed to invoice more quantity than what exists in the corresponding stock move.
+If the user changes the quantity in the invoice, the invoice control in the stock move will not be changed.
+This allows for more flexibility (e.g. the company will not accept an invoice for some products that were received with defects).

 Known issues / Roadmap
 ======================